How to Use a Lockshield Valve to Fix a Cold Radiator

 Table of Contents

-Balancing your radiators sounds like a complex task, but it is actually very simple.
-Most DIYers can rebalance their radiators.
-All you need is a couple of tools, a spare couple of hours, and ideally a few willing helpers (although this isn’t absolutely essential).
+But while balancing your radiators sounds like a complex task, it’s actually straightforward.
+In fact, most DIYers can rebalance their radiators without issues.
+All you need is a couple of tools, a few spare hours, and, optionally, some willing helpers.

-To get ready for the job of balancing your radiators, you will need to gather together a few tools that are needed for the job.
-So before we begin, pop out to your shed and bring in the following key items:
+To prepare for balancing your radiators, you’ll first need to gather a few tools.
+So before we begin, pop out to your shed and bring in the following:

 - A radiator bleed key